You found me, Becky (@humanplac3s).

 By 23 I had a double major in Photography and English Lit.
 I learned to make an idea better by producing, showing and cutting as many times as possible.

-At 24 I moved to a National Park to improve my weakest skill, landscapes.
+At 24 I moved to a National Park to work on my weakest skill, landscapes.
 Nature taught me to enjoy happiness in the moment, improving all aspects of my life.

-I traveled a lot to practice, choosing neat patterns from the chaos that are complicated and satisfying to stare at.
-My best work reminds you to pause and appreciate the moment more often.
+I traveled a lot to practice, finding neat patterns in chaos that are complicated and satisfying to stare at.
+I learned all types of light.
+My best work reminds you to appreciate the moment more often.

-At 25 I moved to Brooklyn and saw my first bar show NYC Broken Comedy.
-I became a regular, and spent the next 5 years increasingly obsessed and not really sure why.
-During that time, comedians put many beautiful ideas in my head that I never would have had without them.
-It definitely made me more me.
+At 25 I moved to Brooklyn and saw my first bar show.
+I became a regular, and spent the next 5 years increasingly obsessed with comedy and not sure why.
+I absorbed a lot of ideas I never would have had without them.